 When data doesn't exist it can't possibly be stolen.
 The logic is brilliantly simple and the end result of a practice that effectively no longer stores critically sensitive information online and thus 'unplugs critical data' from the internet, terminates by design the core vulnerability that many are starting to believe has the potential to threaten the future usability and worth of the internet itself.

 Any suggestion of a new security standard that advocates the non storing of critically sensitive data online would certainly meet with strong opposition from those businesses that operate with systems that do.
-Indeed, the storing of extremely confidential and highly sensitive credit card and personal identity information online or on internet connected databases, storage devices and networks has become so widespread and entrenched within the operational architecture of many organisations that it would be near impossible to imagine them able to function otherwise.
+Indeed, the permanent and semi-permanent storing of extremely confidential and highly sensitive credit card and personal identity information online or on internet connected databases, storage devices and networks has become so widespread and entrenched within the operational architecture of many organisations that it would be near impossible to imagine them able to function otherwise.

 The current 'real time' online credit card payment

 processing system is a case in point.
-Permanently storing credit card details, transaction data and in some cases highly confidential identity information within thier systems is a fundamental design function of that method and remains so still to this day.
+Permanently storing credit card details, transaction data and in some cases highly confidential identity information within their systems is a fundamental design function of that method and remains so still to this day.

 e-Path is one such company.